This post explores the topic of shame vs. guilt in in relationships.

-One of my all-time favorite author, podcast host, and just overall inspirational people to follow is Brené Brown.
+One of my all-time favorite authors, podcast host, and just overall inspirational people to follow is Dr. Brené Brown.

 Her research has had a deep impact on me ever since I first read Daring Greatly.